mchtsz/mchtsz/README.md

 - 👀 I’m interested in coding and tech.

 ### Get in touch
-- 📫 You can reach me at: post@marthin.no or visit my site https://marthin.no
+- 📫 You can reach me at: post@marthin.no or visit my site (marthin.no)

 ### Websites
-- 🌐 I've developed sites like https://sushinamnam.no and https://sushi1.no
+- 🌐 I've developed sites like (sushinamnam.no) and (sushi1.no)